korre/ios-swipeable-tableview-cell/README.md

 ![](https://media.giphy.com/media/cRMhd8NacKpGJ3qF54/giphy.gif)

 Swipeable table view cell that might hide some actions or a custom view of your choosing.

-Simple class to extend with your table view cell to get "swipe to reveal" functionality.
+Simple class to extend with your table view cell to get "swipe to reveal" functionality and with the ability to have any `UIView` as a back side view.

 ## How to use